s-kyungyong/Kronos/EMS_mutant_remapping/README.md

 ```

 ### 6. Merging Redundant Libraries
-Some mutants have multiple sequencing datasets. these are merged into a single BAM file:
+Some mutants have multiple sequencing datasets. these are merged into a single BAM file.
+By this step, we have 1,440 bam files ready to be processed with the MAPS pipeline.
 ```
 while read mutant lib1 lib2; do
      samtools merge -@ 56 -o ../sorted.rmdup.bam_files/${lib1}.sorted.rmdup.bam ${lib1}.sorted.rmdup.bam ${lib2}.sorted.rmdup.bam
  done < merge.list
 ```

-By this step, we have 1,440 bam files ready to be processed with the MAPS pipeline.

 ### 7. Preparing for MAPS Pipeline